380 Ferntree Gully Rd, Notting Hill. Phone: 9518 3767

 We accept EFTPOS.

-Clean green waste and mixed green waste, household goods, white goods, building materials, concrete, domestic LPG gas bottles, x-rays, mobile phones, car batteries, car lubricant oil, recyclable items such as glass bottles, plastics, cardboard, and aluminium cans.
+Clean green waste and mixed green waste, household goods, white goods, building materials, concrete, domestic LPG gas bottles, x-rays, mobile phones, car batteries, car lubricant oil, cooking oils (up to 20 litres), recyclable items such as glass bottles, plastics, cardboard, and aluminium cans.

 Residents can drop off household amounts of polystyrene for free for amounts under ½ m3.
-For larger amounts a fee of $5 per ½ m3 applies.
+For larger amounts a fee of $5.50 (residential) and $21.20 (commercial) per ½ m3 applies.

 This centre separates recyclable products from non-recyclable products, into garbage and recycling.
 If you separate your waste yourself you will pay a smaller fee.